Aaron Dessner: Other collaborations and contributions

 Marshall Curry's award-winning documentary Racing Dreams includes music contributed by both Dessner and the National.
-"Win Win" directed by Thomas McCarthy closes with "Think You Can Wait," a track written by Dessner and Matt Berninger, recorded by the National with additional vocals from Sharon Van Etten.
+"Win Win" directed by Thomas McCarthy closes with "Think You Can Wait", a track written by Dessner and Matt Berninger, recorded by the National with additional vocals from Sharon Van Etten.
 Dessner also played an important role in the National's contribution to the HBO show Game of Thrones.
-In May 2012 the National's performance of "Rains of Castamere" played during the closing credits of season two episode nine.
-Though the song is not an original, Dessner helped to interpret the instruments and music so that it evoked the land of Westeros.

 In March 2012, Dessner, Scott Devendorf and Bryan Devendorf teamed up with Grateful Dead guitarist Bob Weir for a live webcast, which featured two musical sets and a political discussion.
 The event was produced by Head Count, a non-partisan organization that uses live music events to promote voter registration and awareness.
+In May 2012, the National's performance of "Rains of Castamere" played during the closing credits of season two episode nine.
 In December 2012, Dessner curated a day of Other Voices, an Irish music festival that aired live on RTÉ Two in Ireland.
 The performances took place in the Church of St James in Dingle, County Kerry.
-Dessner brought three bands to Other Voices: Luluc, This Is the Kit and Local Natives.

-Aaron and Bryce also teamed up to write the musical soundtrack for Cyrano which was released in early 2022.

 Curator

 Eaux Claires Music & Arts Festival

 Eaux Claires is a music festival founded and curated by Dessner and Justin Vernon.
 The inaugural festival took place in July 2015 in Vernon's hometown of Eau Claire, Wisconsin.
-Speaking about the festival, Dessner and Vernon said they were driven by the idea that this festival would "encourage music-genre-walls to melt away."
+Speaking about the festival, Dessner and Vernon said they were driven by the idea that this festival would "encourage music-genre-walls to melt away".

 PEOPLE Festival

-PEOPLE Festival is a not-for-profit gathering of artists in Berlin for a weekend-long festival of music curated and produced by Dessner along with his brother Bryce Dessner, Bon Iver, Berlin's Michelberger Hotel and others.
+PEOPLE Festival is a not-for-profit gathering of artists in Berlin for a weekend-long festival of music curated and produced by Aaron Dessner along with his brother Bryce Dessner, Bon Iver, Berlin's Michelberger Hotel and others.
 The first festival took place October 1–2, 2016, under the name "Michelberger Music" in the Funkhaus, the historical radio recording studios of the former GDR.
-Prior to the festival, all the artists spent a week together in Berlin, rehearsing and working in the spaces where the shows took place.
-The festival featured 80 artists, including Bon Iver, Nils Frahm, Mouse on Mars' Andi Toma and Jan St. Werner, Erlend Øye, My Brightest Diamond's Shara Nova, Lisa Hannigan, Damien Rice, and many more.